-	It’s ideal as a mid-tier investment and could shoot up further following Rodgers eventual retirement.
+It’s ideal as a mid-tier investment and could shoot up further following Rodger’s eventual retirement.

 As with many of Rodgers’ RCs, this is a high-value item that will go for upwards of $10,000.
 It comes with a patch from a jersey worn by the player during his rookie days, and it’s also signed.

 The front of the card is pretty understated, with a white background and the image located at the top.
-The green, white and yellow patch is found directly in the middle, and the signature is located on a white section at the bottom.
+The green, white, and yellow patch is found directly in the middle, and the signature is located on a white section at the bottom.

 A perfect version is where the big bucks are, and there are only 99 copies in the world.
 Prices should continue to rise once Rodgers makes it to the HOF, and there’s always solid interest in rookie patches for well-known players.